If you have reached here then you want to know how to set up a marine aquarium.

 All this is done time now is to complete the loops if any clean up the mess that has been created for doing all the above.
-Sit back and enjoy the scape of your aquarium.
+Sit back and enjoy the scaping of your aquarium.
 Let the aquarium run for a few days.
 Keep testing your saltwater.

 Selecting Marine Fish

-It is important that you get fish one at a time and make sure that it is eating well.
+It is important that you get to fish one at a time and make sure that it is eating well.
 There are some wrong practices when these fish are caught in the wild try to avoid them.

 These days we are getting aquaculture marine specimens which are again a great choice.
 Once you get a fish it is important to put it through the quarantine process.

 When you get a new fish, firstly float the bags in the quarantine tank.
 This will match the temperature of the tank to the water in the bag gradually.
 After 15 to 20 minutes take a container and empty the bag in it with the water.
-Now slowly in small quantities add tank water in the container.
+Now slowly in small quantities add tank water to the container.

 Every new fish must undergo the quarantine process for a period of 3 to 4 weeks.

 If you spot any unusual behaviour treatment in the QT is important.
-You can use fish medic or lower down the salinity for common parasites to die off.
+You can use fish medic or lower the salinity for common parasites to die off.

 Fish, Food and Display Tank

-Hang inside small betta boxes are very useful for first placing the fish in the boxes, there the box must contain holes for water to circulate.
+Hang inside small betta boxes is very useful for first placing the fish in the boxes, there the box must contain holes for water to circulate.
 Now release the new fish in the display and watch the fish carefully.

-If you witness and aggression between any of the fish take the fish and place it in a betta box for some time.
+If you witness aggression between any of the fish take the fish and place it in a betta box for some time.